 Speakers.
 ACRL provides funds for ACRL officers (ACRL president, president-elect, executive director, and past-president) to travel to and speak at ACRL chapter meetings.
+The purpose of the visit is to speak about the activities and initiatives of ACRL and to learn of members’ interests at chapter level.
 Speakers are requested by the individual chapter.
 Funds are generally available for chapters to be visited approximately once every four years.

 Membership Lists.
 Each year, at no cost to the chapter, ACRL provides one list of ACRL members living in the chapter's geographic region.

 Officer Lists.
 ACRL maintains and makes available a list of officers from each chapter.